tomcarver16/ADSearch/README.md

   --attributes        (Default: cn) Attributes to be returned from the results in csv format.

   -s, --search        Perform a custom search on the AD server.

+  --domain-admins     Attempt to retreive all Domain Admin accounts.

   -u, --username      Attempts to authenticate to AD with the given username.